China’s People’s Liberation Army Heavy Combined Arms Brigade Attack on a Fortified Enemy Threat Template

 Share & Get The Message Out

-This threat template details the expected tactics of a People’s Liberation Army (PLA) heavy combined arms brigade attacking a fortified enemy position.
+This template outlines a PLA heavy combined arms brigade attacking a fortified enemy.

 Operational Structure & Tactics: